-Keeping with National Pasta Month, here is a standard recipe in our house.
-Since the idea of this blog is supposed to be a simple recipes and techniques, I need to point out there are many ways to make pasta with clams.
+Linguine with Clam Sauce – Keeping with National Pasta Month, here is a standard recipe in our house.
+Since the idea of this blog is supposed to be simple recipes and techniques, I need to point out there are many ways to make pasta with clams.
 You can use whole clams, add tomatoes, thicken the sauce with flour and butter, use bottled clam juice – many excellent variations are out there.
 This is a basic recipe, that you should feel free to modify and add to as you see fit.
 Sometimes simple works just fine.

 - Salt for pasta water

-- 2 (6.5 ounce) cans chopped clams, including the clam juice (Do not use canned minced clams.
+- 2 6.5 oz Cans chopped clams, including the clam juice (Do not use minced clams.
 They are too small for this recipe.)

 - Pinch of red chili pepper flakes